 District Six Museum & The Fugard Theatre

 The central hall has a vast hand-painted map of the district signed by former residents.
 Many of the area's street signs were rescued and hang on the walls; while other displays recreate homes and shops.
 Sound booths give personal accounts of life in the District, and photos show how it looked in its prime.
-An excellent shop is dedicated to the considerable art, music and literature inspired by the area and its history.
-In February 2010, the church hall of the now vanished Congregational Church in Buitenkant Street reopened its doors as The Fugard Theatre.
-Named after South African playwright Athol Fugard, the theatre specialises in thought-provoking political plays.
+An excellent shop is dedicated to considerable art, music, and literature inspired by the area and its history.
+In February 2010, the church hall of the now vanished Congregational Church in Buitenkant Street reopened its doors at The Fugard Theatre.
+Named after South African playwright Athol Fugard, the theatre specializes in thought-provoking political plays.

 The Future of District Six

-This article was updated and rewritten in part by Jessica Macdonald on November 28th 2016.
+This article was updated and rewritten in part by Jessica Macdonald.